mgsx-dev/gdx-pd/doc/PuredataExternals.md

 TODOC : add some externals (your own or others), using deken ?

 TODOC : rebuild natives and whole library with docker (modify project version to identify your build/fork)

+TODOC : libpd C code as to be modified in order to initialize externals.